 - 1. Complete a minimum of 128 credits. - 2.
 Maintain a cumulative University of Providence grade point average of 2.00 or higher. - 3.
 Complete the University Core curriculum. - 4.
 Complete a major.
 All courses used to complete the requirements of a major, minor, or concentration must have a grade of C or better.
-Some

-- 5. Complete thirty of the last forty semester hours of coursework at the University of Providence.
+Some majors may require completion of a minor or concentration. - 5.
+Complete thirty of the last forty semester hours of coursework at the University of Providence.
 Students enrolled in an approved Servicemembers Opportunity Colleges Army Degree (SOCAD) program may satisfy the academic residency requirements with coursework taken at any time during their enrollment at the university. - 6.
 Complete a minimum of 40% or 15 credits of their major (whichever is greater) and a minimum of 40% of their minor in residency at the University of Providence.
 Completion of credits within a concentration will not count toward residency in the major.
 This requirement does not apply to those completing an approved major or minor in University Studies. - 7.
 Complete at least thirty-two credits in upper division coursework (courses numbered 300 or higher), at least sixteen of which must be from the University of Providence.
-(Students should complete at least twelve of these credits in coursework outside the student's major and minor or concentration.) - 8.
-Apply for graduation in accordance with the prescribed deadlines. - 9.
+(Students should complete at least twelve of concentration.)

+- 8. Apply for graduation in accordance with the prescribed deadlines. - 9.
 Comply with all university policies, rules, and regulations. - 10.
 Pay all indebtedness to the university.